Note: This article contains affiliate links for DoorDash. We may receive a commission for referring you to them.

 You do not have to opt in or take any action to participate in a Challenge.
 You are automatically enrolled if you are eligible.

 The app tracks your progress on the Dash map after you begin a Challenge.
-When you finish one, you’ll see a popup screen summarizing the Challenge.
+You’ll see a popup screen summarizing the Challenge when you finish one.
 The bonus will then appear on your earnings statement.

 You can technically earn both Peak Pay and a Challenge simultaneously, but many Dashers say that when one is available, the other probably isn’t.